michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

 ### When to Run and When to Start Measuring

-In terms of when to run, I would take care to avoid one-off events like the first weeks of school, elections, or extreme weather events, as these phenomena would significantly change peoples transportation needs and priority levels.
+In terms of when to run, I would take care to avoid one-off events like the first weeks of school, elections, or extreme weather events, as these phenomena would significantly change people's transportation needs and priority levels.

 In terms of when to start measuring, increasing the wait time will probably not lead to novelty effects, so the question is whether primacy effects will be present.
 I think it could be argued that loyal customers could get use to longer wait times over time, but I think a more likely result is that customers continue to compare ride-hailing competitors and maintain the same tolerance to wait times as when the treatment is first implemented.